Saran-nns/sorn/README.md

   url          = {https://doi.org/10.5281/zenodo.4184103}
 }
 ```

+#### Cite thesis as,
+Prospects of Biologically Plausible Artificial Brain Circuits Solving General Intelligence Tasks at the Imminence of Chaos
+February 2019
+DOI: 10.13140/RG.2.2.25393.81762

 ### The network is inspired by following articles:

 Lazar, A. (2009).
 SORN: a Self-organizing Recurrent Neural Network.
 Frontiers in Computational Neuroscience, 3. https://doi.org/10.3389/neuro.10.023.2009